2nd Foreign Parachute Battalion: History, creation and different nomination designations

-The 2nd Foreign Parachute Battalion was created on October 1, 1948, by execution of a ministerial prescription dating to March 27, 1948.
+The 2nd Foreign Parachute Battalion was created on 1 October 1948 by execution of a ministerial prescription dating to 27 March 1948.
 The combat companies of the 2e BEP were constituted by the 4th Demi-Brigade of the Foreign Legion (4e D.B.L.E) in Morocco and the depot of the foreign regiments in Sidi-bel-Abbès, were assigned by the 25th Airborne Division Element (25^{e} Elément Divisionnaire Aéroporté, EDAP/25).
-Composed of one command company and three combat companies type fusiliers-voltigeurs, the battalion makes and clears way to Oran on January 19, 1949, destined for Indochina.
-Disembarked in Saïgon on February 9, the battalion is directed to Kep (Cambodia) by land route.
+Composed of one command company and three combat companies type fusiliers-voltigeurs, the battalion makes and clears way to Oran on 19 January 1949, destined for Indochina.
+Disembarked in Saïgon on 9 February, the battalion is directed to Kep (Cambodia) by land route.
 In November 1949, the battalion takes base in Quan Thé.

 The first combat engagements of the 2e BEP have for theatre of operations, Cambodia, Cochinchine and Annam.
 In October 1950, the 2e BEP is summoned to Tonkin.
 Reinforced by a heavy mortars company, the battalion engages in all military operations in the Delta, in Thaï lands, Mékong and the plains of Jarres.
 The impressive series of combat engagements are earned at the battle of Nghia Lo, colonial route N°6 (RC6), Hoa Binh and the defense of the camp by an airborne operation on Langson.
-Crowned of a magnificent epoque, the 2e BEP makes and clears way to Dien Bien Phu on April 9 and 10 of 1954 in the middle of the furnace.
-Following the couter-attack of supporting point "Huguet", led by a rare determination during the night of the 22 and 23 of April; the 2e BEP and the 1st Foreign Parachute Battalion (1er B.E.P) merge to form a single foreign marching battalion.
-On May 7, the foreign marching battalion is dissolved and the 2e BEP is recreated by members of the 3rd Foreign Parachute Battalion.
-On June 1, 1954, the 2e BEP leaves Asia on November 1, 1955.
+Crowned of a magnificent epoque, the 2e BEP makes and clears way to Dien Bien Phu on 9-10 April 1954 in the middle of the furnace.
+Following the couter-attack of supporting point "Huguet", led by a rare determination during the night of 22-23 April; the 2e BEP and the 1st Foreign Parachute Battalion (1er B.E.P) merge to form a single foreign marching battalion.
+On 7 May the foreign marching battalion is dissolved and the 2e BEP is recreated by members of the 3rd Foreign Parachute Battalion.
+On 1 June 1954, the 2e BEP leaves Asia on 1 November 1955.
 The colors of the battalion are decorated with 6 citations at the orders of the armed forces and the fourragère of the colors of the Legion of Honor.
 The losses of the 2e BEP rises to 1500 Legion officers, warrant officers, non-commissioned officers and Legionnaires killed along with their "chef de corps", Legion commandant Barthélémy Rémy Raffali leading and heading a traditional Foreign Legion battlefield.
-Returned to Algeria, the 2nd Foreign Parachute Battalion (2e BEP) becomes the 2nd Foreign Parachute Regiment on December 1, 1955.
+Returned to Algeria, the 2nd Foreign Parachute Battalion (2e BEP) becomes the 2nd Foreign Parachute Regiment on 1 December 1955.

 The insignia of the 2nd Foreign Parachute Battalion was created in 1949, in Cambodia.
 The battalion insignia represents an eastern winged dragon making reference to the original implementation in Asia.
 The three point triangular shape of the insignia represents the form of an open Parachute; center by the flag colors of the legion; and is symbol of the perfection that is expected of the men serving this regiment.
 The battalion was commanded at the time by commandant Solnon (1948-1950).